rihadroshan/SOAR-EDR-Automation/README.md

 ## **Alert Examples**

-### **Email Alert**
+### **SMTP Alert**
-An email notification is sent to security teams, providing details about the detected threat, including:
+An SMTP notification is sent to security teams, providing details about the detected threat, including:
 - Detection Type
 - Timestamp
 - Affected Host